 I think so.

-I think what I think what today's message was mostly about was uh just just telling the whole world appeasement, uh weakness, this whole Obama leading from behind approach is done.
+I think what today's message was mostly about was just telling the whole world appeasement, weakness, this whole Obama leading from behind approach is done.

 It's over.

-So what the president proposed today is right on top, and this is the large as as you rightly know and and and have talked about the largest state sponsor of terrorism, a group that is supporting Assad, a group that is supporting Hezbollah, uh uh uh a country that is you know wants to go after our best ally in the world, Israel.
+So what the president proposed today is right on, and this is the largest, as you rightly know and have talked about, the largest state sponsor of terrorism, a group that is supporting Assad, a group that is supporting Hezbollah, a country that wants to go after our best ally in the world, Israel.

-Uh what the president did today is the right thing to do, and frankly, what we need to do now in the Congress is start working on the sanctions that we might need to put back in place and we might need to put them back in place ASAP.
+And frankly, what we need to do now in the Congress is start working on the sanctions that we might need to put back in place, and we might need to put them back in place, ASAP.

-Uh when I was in Harrisburg PA, yeah, uh I talked to a lot of people and I asked them three basic questions.
+When I was in Harrisburg, PA, I talked to a lot of people, and I asked them three basic questions.

 What do you think of the president?

-The American people allowed us to ha be able to say President Trump, not President Clinton.
+The American people allowed us to be able to say, President Trump, not President Clinton, we've got a judge called Neil Gorsuch, and that wouldn't have happened under Hillary Clinton.

 Well, I agree.